saada/gitops-cluster-management/README.md

 ## Automatically install things on remote cluster

-Update your `KubeadmControlPlane` as follows
+Update your `KubeadmControlPlane.spec.kubeadmConfigSpec` as follows

 ```yaml
   postKubeadmCommands: